spantaleev/matrix-docker-ansible-deploy/docs/ansible.md

 ```
 Then, to be asked for the password whenever running an  `ansible-playbook` command add `--ask-pass` to the arguments of the command.

+#### Resolve directory ownership issues

+Because you're `root` in the container running Ansible and this likely differs fom the owner (your regular user account) of the playbook directory outside of the container, certain playbook features which use `git` locally may report warnings such as:

+> fatal: unsafe repository ('/work' is owned by someone else)
+> To add an exception for this directory, call:
+>  git config --global --add safe.directory /work

+These errors can be resolved by making `git` trust the playbook directory by running `git config --global --add safe.directory /work`